GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/promises/index.md

 You can check whether a method supports promises by checking its API reference page:

 {% Img src="image/SHhb2PDKzXTggPGAYpv8JgR81pX2/AYQVtnh19vNMHoXzxZB1.png",
-  alt="Screenshot showing a method that supports promises", width="800", height="280" %}
+  alt="captureVisibleTab is a method that supports promises as demonstrated in the API reference", width="800", height="280" %}

-The screenshot above shows a method from the [`chrome.tabs`][api-tabs-methods] API.
-You can see that this method supports promises because one of the method's signatures returns a promise.
+The example method, `captureVisibleTab()`, can be found in the [`chrome.tabs`][api-tabs-methods] API.
+This method supports promises because one of the method's signatures returns a promise.
 To make this easier to see at a glance, the reference docs also display a `Promise` pill below the signatures.

 ## How to use promises